markusmoenig/Eldiron/docs/docs/creator/tools/object.md

 - **+ / -**: Resize selected objects on the horizontal axes.
 - **[ / ]**: Resize selected objects vertically.

 Object movement and resizing use the current grid snap step.
+When multiple objects are selected, dragging a selected object or its move gizmo moves the selection together.
+Gizmo handles are sized from the current camera view, so they stay usable on both small details and large objects.

 ## Creating And Duplicating